 That one is yours and this one is mine.

-Demonstrative pronouns - are used for identifying objects, people, or ideas in space and time.
+Demonstrative pronouns are words like "this" and "that" that we used to "point" to objects, people, or ideas in space and time.

 Estos no son mis zapatos.